Illustrious Past. Innovative Future.

 Strategy III: Sustainability

-Laurel will be intentional and strategic about financial sustainability.
+Laurel will be intentional and strategic about both environmental and financial sustainability.
 We will foster fiscal stewardship and transparency.

 - Complete a needs assessment that will lead to a compelling new capital campaign led by the Board of Trustees.